Skip to main content

 Even if you do not select Palmetto's Retail Energy Plan, we encourage you to shop around for a REP with a solar buyback rate to ensure you receive credit for excess solar sent to the grid.

-Pairing Battery Energy Storage with your LightReach solar system is a smart way to use more solar electricity in your home reducing the amount electricity you need to purchase from the grid at the retail rate.
+Pairing Battery Energy Storage with your LightReach solar system is a smart way to use more solar electricity in your home reducing the amount electricity you need to purchase from the grid at the retail rate in addition to providing backup power during an outage.

 Municipal, Cooperatives, & Regulated Investor Owned Utilities